ATHULAPS/ATHULAPS/README.md

 ![Welcome Banner](https://user-images.githubusercontent.com/122787541/185753642-5a88c3ad-0a58-46a2-bb80-d2c3c6d5f6e5.gif)

 ## 👨‍💻 About Me
 Hi!
-I'm **ATHULAPS**, a passionate **BCA student** with a strong interest in programming and technology.
+I'm **ATHULAPS**, a passionate **BCA  Analytics student** with a strong interest in programming and technology.
 I thrive on solving problems, learning new skills, and building exciting projects.
 Apart from coding, I enjoy **exploring the world of sports, entertainment, and technology**. 🎮⚽🏏

 ---